Shamsīyah: Origin

 According to the Assyriologist Simo Parpola, the Shamsīyah were possibly the last known adherents of a late version of the ancient Mesopotamian religion, an ancient set of beliefs thought to have first formed in Mesopotamia in the sixth millennium BC.
+This would make them the longest standing pagan community in Mesopotamia.

 Mesopotamia was largely Christian by the third century AD.
 The sun god Shamash (also called Utu in Sumerian) is recorded in ancient Mesopotamian sources from the earliest periods and his cult was particularly strong in Syria and northern Mesopotamia; many early churches in the region were repurposed pagan sun-temples (like churches, these faced east towards the rising sun).
-The important Syriac Orthodox monastery Mor Hananyo, located near Mardin, was built on top of an ancient temple dedicated to Shamash.
+The important 5th-century Syriac Orthodox monastery Mor Hananyo, located near Mardin, was built on top of an ancient temple dedicated to Shamash.
 The present inhabitants of the region connect the builders of the ancient sun-temples to the later Shamsīyah.

 In addition to ancient Mesopotamian beliefs, the Shamsīyah may have been influenced by Yazidism (Yazidis also pray facing the sun) and perhaps Gnosticism and Zoroastrianism.
+The Turkish historian Ugur Ümit Üngör has described the Shamsīyah as "archaic sun-worshippers" and believed them to mostly have their religious origin among the Zoroastrians.
 The Shamsīyah might have been connected to the "Sabians" of Harran, another poorly understood Mesopotamian sect active in the early Middle Ages; the Harran Sabians have also been suggested to have been adherents of the ancient Mesopotamian religion.

+Medieval records

+Armenian records demonstrate knowledge of the Shamsīyah from at least the fifth century AD onwards.

+In the sixth century, Paulicians (a medieval Christian sect) organized rebellions against Armenian nobility and Byzantine authorities.
+In northern Syria, Paulicians were according to Armenian records joined by Armenian Muslims, the "sun-worshippers" (arevortik), and some Arab sects.
+Medieval Armenian sources record the presence of sun-worshippers in northern Syria for centuries, sometimes involved in local conflicts and conspiracies.
+Armenian sources appear to consider the north-Syrian sun-worshippers to be Armenians whose faith was connected either to Paulicianism or Zoroastrianism.
+Whether these specific sun-worshippers were Armenians has been doubted by modern historians since the first modern study on the subject, by Grigor Vantsian in 1896.

-Armenian records mention the Shamsīyah being known from at least the fifth century AD onwards.
-15th-century Syriac-language sources suggest that significant numbers of the converted and were welcomed into the Syriac Orthodox Church already in the sixth century AD.
+15th-century Syriac-language sources suggest that significant numbers of sun-worshippers converted and were welcomed into the Syriac Orthodox Church already in the sixth century AD.
 A group of sun- or fire-worshippers living in the city of Samsat, perhaps connected to the Shamsīyah, were reported by the Catholicos Nerses IV the Gracious to have converted to Christianity in the 12th century.
 Coins minted in Mardin in the Middle Ages during the city's rule by the Turkish Artuqid dynasty and the Mongol Empire are noted for prominently incorporating solar iconography, both in the form of the Lion and Sun emblem but also in the form of just the sun alone.